 From Adam’s family, God chose Abel rather than first-born Cain.
 After Cain murdered Abel, God provided Seth in the line leading to the Savior (Gen. 4:25).
 The chosen line then threaded through Seth’s descendants—Enosh, Cainan, Mahalalel, Jared, Enoch, Methuselah, Lamech, and then Noah (Gen. 5).

-Living in a world characterized by corruption, demonic influence and unrestrained violence, God reiterated His promise and established His covenant for man’s redemption with Noah.
+God reiterated His promise and established His covenant for man’s redemption with Noah.
 Announcing His intention to destroy the rest of humanity with a global flood, God also gave Noah a blueprint-like plan for the ark.
 At the appointed time, Noah took seven family members with him into the ark and for more than a year, they floated on the waters of the Great Deluge.

 After emerging from the ark, God’s plan continued to unfold through Noah’s son, Shem, and his descendants: Arphaxad, Salah, Eber, Peleg, Reu, Serug, Nahor, Terah and on to Abraham (Gen. 9:26; 11:10-27).

 Entering into a unique relationship with Abraham, God made four unconditional promises—including the Messianic hope—that through his descendants all families of the earth would be blessed (Gen. 12:1-3).

 Miraculously, when Abraham was a hundred, his wife Sarah gave birth to Isaac.
 God said,

 “you shall call his name Isaac; I will establish My covenant with him for an everlasting covenant, and with his descendants [seed] after him” (Gen.17:19).